-^{1.} Plan should be updated annually to keep students on track for high school graduation and college admission.
+Plan should be updated annually to keep students on track for high school graduation and college admission.
+Includes job shadowing, internship, part-time employment, interviewing a professional or related experience linked to a student's career aspirations.

 3. Includes any additional scholarship opportunities beyond the 21st Century Scholarship.